QuiteLiterallyAnything/QLA_Fulpstation_Fork/fulp_modules/readme.md

 ### TGUI

-Due to how TG handles TGUI, there is currently no known way to make this hosted in the Fulp modules folder, therefore they are put in TG's TGUI folder instead.
+Due to how TG handles TGUI, there is currently no known way to make this hosted in the Fulp modules folder.
+They are therefore put in TG's TGUI folder instead.
 While this is an annoyance, we don't have any better alternative for now, so you can ignore it lacking modularity.

 ## TGU

-TGU (TG Update) is when a Contributor updates our repository to the latest version of TG Code (<https://github.com/tgstation/tgstation/>)
+A TGU (TG Update) is when a contributor updates our repository to the latest version of TG code (<https://github.com/tgstation/tgstation/>).
 We do NOT have a mirror bot, so things must be manually done with GitBash (<https://gitforwindows.org/>) by setting tgstation/tgstation as your remote upstream.
 If you do not know how, you can ask in the Discord for help.

-When a Contributor does a TGU, there are a few things to make sure functions properly:
+When a contributor does a TGU, there are a few things they must ensure:
 1) No Fulpstation edits or files are being deleted.
-You can use our tg_edits.md file to help guide you through this, as it lists all our edits.
+You can use our `tg_edits.md` file to help guide yourself through this— it lists all of our edits.
-2) The tgstation.dme file isn't commenting out any Fulp files and is fully up-to-date.
+2) The `tgstation.dme` file isn't commenting out any Fulp files and is fully up-to-date.

-Just as a note, A TGU should occur maximum every 2 months, as to not weight too much work on maintaining our own code to match our upstream's.
+Ideally, a TGU should occur at least every two months.
+This allows TGUs to remain relatively manageable and unintimidating .